diogoditorr/nlw-6-react/README.md

 Letmeask is perfect for content creators create rooms of Q&A with their public in a very organized and democratic way.

-This is a project developed all along **[Next Level Week Together](https://nextlevelweek.com/)**, presented from 20th to the 27th of June 2021.
+This is a project developed all along **Next Level Week Together** created by [Rocketseat](https://www.rocketseat.com.br/), presented from 20th to the 27th of June 2021.

 ## 🔖 Layout